 “We continue to work in close collaboration with key stakeholders in the tea industry in order to have sustainable and longer term solutions to these complex issues,” said Andre de Freitas, executive director of the SAN commented.
 “Additionally, the revised SAN standard to be published in September 2016 has a built-in continuous improvement approach for all certified farms, which will further contribute to addressing the particular challenges we face globally.”

-The SAN will publish a revised version of the standard in September 2016, which becomes binding in July 2017.
+The SAN published the 2017 SAN Standard on September 20, 2016, which becomes binding in July 2017.
 For more information go here.